Skip to Main Content

 Tips for increasing engagement

 You can embed direct links to the reading list, a specific section or item from Brightspace announcements or lecture slides.
-Click on the three dots next to the reading list title, section title or item title, and select Create a shareable link.
+Click on the sharing icon next to the reading list title, section title or item title, and select Copy shareable link to list.

 What does the list look like to a student?

 While you are designing your reading list in Leganto, it can be useful to see it as students will.
-Simply click the three dots to the right of the title and select 'View List as Student'.
+Cick the three dots to the right of the title and select 'View List as Student'.
 To change it back, click the refresh symbol just under the title.